w3f/polkadot-wiki/docs/learn/learn-account-advanced.md

 But what if an account gets reaped, as explained above?
 In that case, the index is emptied.
 In other words, the slot frees up again, making it available for anyone to claim.
-It is possible to _freeze_ an index and permanently assign it to an address.
-This action consumes a deposit but ensures that the index can only be reclaimed if released by the holding account.
+It is possible to _freeze_ an index and permanently assign it to an address. **This action consumes a deposit and the index will be permanently bound to the address with no option to release it.**

 :::note Lookup Account Index on-chain